dataform-co/dataform/content/docs/examples/example-scripts.md

 ---
 title: Example scripts
-subtitle: A list of examples of scripts to use in your Dataform projects
+subtitle: A list of examples of scripts to use in your Dataform projects.
 priority: 1
 ---